CourtHive/tods-competition-factory/documentation/docs/apis/draw-engine-api.md

     ],
   },

-  goesTo, // optional - defaults to true - generate winnerMatchUpId and loserMatchUpId attributes uuids, // optional - array of UUIDs to be used for structureIds and matchUpIds
+  uuids, // optional - array of UUIDs to be used for structureIds and matchUpIds

   structureName, // optional - defaults to stage